AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Colorado Hit-and-Run Statistics

-To find out just how common hit-and-runs are in the Centennial State, we analyzed data from the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System.
-But note that, for state-specific data, only data surrounding fatal car crashes is available; there is no data surrounding crashes with only property damage or injury.1
+We analyzed data on hit-and-runs in Colorado from the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System.
+Note that for state-specific data, only data surrounding fatal car crashes is available; there is no data on crashes involving only property damage or injury.1

 By Year